-Source: Oklahoma City VA Health Care System (received June 11, 2018)
+Source: Battle Creek VA Medical Center (received May 22, 2018)

-To help assess engagement of Facility executive leadership, the OIG interviewed the Director, Chief of Staff, ADPCS, and Associate Director regarding their knowledge of various performance metrics and their involvement and support of actions to improve or sustain performance.
+To help assess engagement of Facility executive leadership, the OIG interviewed the Acting Director, Acting Chief of Staff, ADPCS, and Associate Director regarding their knowledge of various performance metrics and their involvement and support of actions to improve or sustain performance.

-In individual interviews, these executive leadership team members spoke knowledgeably, within the scope of their responsibilities, about actions taken during the previous 12 months to maintain or improve performance, employee and patient survey results, and selected Strategic Analytics for Improvement and Learning (SAIL) metrics.
+In individual interviews, the Acting Director, ADPCS, and Associate Director were generally able to speak knowledgeably about actions taken during the previous 12 months to maintain or improve performance, employee and patient survey results, and selected Strategic Analytics for Improvement and Learning (SAIL) metrics.
+Due to the limited time in the role, the Acting Chief of Staff was still becoming familiar with actions related to some of the performance metrics and survey responses.
 These are discussed more fully below.

 The leaders are also engaged in monitoring patient safety and care through formal mechanisms.
-They are members of the Facility's Quality, Safety and Value (QSV) Committee which tracks, trends, and monitors quality of care and patient outcomes.
+They are members of the Facility's Executive Leadership Quality Board, which tracks, trends, and monitors quality of care and patient outcomes.
 The Director serves as the chairperson with the authority and responsibility to establish policy, maintain quality care standards, and perform organizational management and strategic planning.
-The QSV Committee also oversees various working groups, such as the Clinical Executive, Nurse Executive, Strategic Improvement, and Administrative Executive Boards.
+The Executive Leadership Quality Board also oversees various working groups, such as the Veteran Experience Board, Nurse Executive Board, Clinical Executive Board, and the Executive Committee of Medical Staff.
 See Figure 4.